thauschildt/simplepy/README.md

   - lambda functions, decorators
   - async functions, generators
   - f-strings
-  - builtin functions except print, range
+  - input() and some other built-in functions
   - complex numbers
   - anything else not mentioned as available